kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/final-project-instructions.md

 - You must submit the **Replit** **project** and a **video**, according to the instructions in the Replit.
 - Your project must include the concepts you learned in the course.
+- Each team member needs to submit an individual repl of their project.

 See the **Rubric** in the Replit for more details about what you need to include.